The Presidential Seal, Medallion and Chain of Office

 Academic maces, ornamental staffs, are descended from war clubs carried in medieval times by the body guards of civil officers.
 The mace is one of the oldest traditions in academia dating back to the early 1400s when it transitioned from warfare to ceremonial use.
 An academic mace symbolizes the authority invested in the president by the school’s governing body.
 Because the mace is a symbol of the presidential authority as a school’s legal representative with the right to govern, it is carried in procession immediately before the president.
 When the mace is present, the authority of the institution is present.

-At EVMS, the mace was commissioned in 2013 and is carried by the Rector of the Board of Visitors.
-It is 54 inches tall, lathed from cherry and depicts an antique silver presidential seal and the EVMS logo.
+At EVMS, the mace was commissioned in 2013.
+It is carried by the Rector of the Board of Visitors.
+The mace is 54 inches tall, lathed from cherry and depicts an antique silver presidential seal and the EVMS logo.
 The head is topped with an antique silver flame.

 Small wooden staffs are carried in academic processions by marshals, the academic term for ushers.
 Also known by the old English term “beadles,” marshals march with their batons at the head of the degree candidates or faculty from each school, leading the way in the academic procession.
 Historically, beadles were minor church officials who served as ushers and kept order during services.
 Their batons were actually miniature war clubs.

-The EVMS baton, commissioned in 2013, is carried by the Chief Marshal.
+Historically, the Chief Marshal is a member of the faculty and is also responsible for the school's relics, including the mace and the baton.
 It is 20 inches tall, lathed from cherry, depicts the presidential seal and is a replica of the mace.